Kat-Wang/Space-Invaders/README.md

 # Space-Invaders
 This is a retry of my prior Space Invaders whose code was getting messy.
-The old files will be absorbed into this repo post-completion.
+The old files will be added to this repo post-completion.

 Go here to play it: https://kat-wang.github.io/Space-Invaders/